 Unlike legacy decoy collections, my collection constantly evolves.
 Except for my rarest and most treasured decoys, I reinvent my collection every 8-10 years for deeper study while keeping to my general theme.

 I'm sure we all have a similar story about starting with one decoy.
-My paper mache mallard is long gone but what it started remains a personal treasury of happy pursuits and lifelong friendships.
+My paper mache mallard is long gone but what it started is a personal treasury of happy pursuits and lifelong friendships.

 Copyright 2020.
 Photography copyrighted by source.
 All rights reserved.